Eric-Chin-URI/UNISWAP/CONDUCT.md

 ### 1. Correction

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional within our team.

 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+A public apology may be requested and/or a response to the product owner. !!!!

 ### 2. Warning